vectoritc/bpmn-studio/debugging_electron.md

 This is useful when you are unable to change or manipulate the working directory (in which the application is executed).
-Node.js will then write a file to the location of the current process.
+Node.js will then write a file with the location of the current process.

 ## Debugging the UI Thread